Skip to content

 Bleeker Street is a hub of deliciousness, especially south of Christopher Street.
 Some experiences not to miss on this street, all of which are within steps of each other:

 Pasticceria Rocco.
-Open since 1974, this is a sweet tooth’s dream and is one of the most aesthetic places in NYC to eat.
-Its many tables and cozy corners also make enjoying a treat here one of the top things to do in NYC by yourself.
+Open since 1974, this is a sweet tooth’s dream.
+Its many tables and cozy corners also make sitting here with a treat an enjoyable solo activity.

 Along with pistachio-laced cannoli stuffed fresh, moist black-and-white cookies, the thickest chocolate chunk cookies you’ve ever seen, baked custard, and authentic Italian-style cheesecake, they have the craziest latte menu I’ve ever seen.